 Technology deterrent(s) used to combat copyright infringement:

-Currently, Sinclair Community College’s ‘next generation firewall’ is used to block all peer-to-peer applications identified as a risk factor of 4 or 5 (on a scale of 1-5), or any application that is known to facilitate illicit copyright material distribution.
-This device is continually monitored and application signatures and other content is regularly and routinely updated to ensure currency.
+Currently, Sinclair Community College’s 'next generation firewall' is used to block all peer-to-peer applications identified as a risk factor of 4 or 5 (on a scale of 1-5), or any application that is known to facilitate illicit copyright material distribution.
+This device is continually monitored and application signatures and other content are regularly and routinely updated to ensure currency.

 Administrative deterrent(s) used to combat copyright infringement:

 Sinclair Community College views the safeguards that are in place as a layered approach to communication regarding copyrighted content, including:

 - Acceptable Use of Technology Policy explicitly prohibits unauthorized use or distribution of copyrighted material.